markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 You can change the apps pinned to the taskbar by modifying the `<TaskbarLayout>` node.

 1. In the `<taskbar:TaskbarPinList>` node, add (or remove) the apps you want pinned.
 You can pin Universal Windows Platform (UWP) apps and desktop apps:
     - `<taskbar:UWA>`: Select this option for UWP apps.
-Add the *AUMID* of the UWP app.
+Add the *AUMID* of the UWP app
     - `<taskbar:DesktopApp>`: Select this option for desktop apps.
-Add the *Desktop Application ID* or the *Desktop Application Link Path* of the desktop app.
+Add the *Desktop Application ID* or the *Desktop Application Link Path* of the desktop app
 1. In the `<CustomTaskbarLayoutCollection>` node, the apps you add are pinned after the default apps.
 If you want to remove the default apps, and only show the apps you add in the XML file, then add `PinListPlacement="Replace"`:
     - `<CustomTaskbarLayoutCollection>`: Keeps the default pinned apps.
-After the default apps, the apps you add are pinned.
+After the default apps, the apps you add are pinned
     - `<CustomTaskbarLayoutCollection PinListPlacement="Replace">`: Unpins the default apps.
 Only the apps you add are pinned.
 If you want to remove some of the default pinned apps, then add `PinListPlacement="Replace"`.
-When you add your apps to `<taskbar:TaskbarPinList>`, include the default apps you still want pinned.
+When you add your apps to `<taskbar:TaskbarPinList>`, include the default apps you still want pinned
-1. In the `<defaultlayout:TaskbarLayout>` node, use `region=" | "` to use different taskbar configurations based on the device locale and region.
+1. In the `<defaultlayout:TaskbarLayout>` node, use `region=" | "` to use different taskbar configurations based on the device locale and region
-1. Save the file.
+1. Save the file

 For practical examples of how to add, remove, or replace pinned apps, see the following sections: